sidravi1/sidravi1.github.io/_posts/2018-03-13-mapping-with-geopandas-and-friends.md

 Though the code can be a little longer and you're converting shapes files to geojson before rendering them, d3.js has so much community support for mapping that it wasn't too hard to learn.

 I tried to do it in python and it wasn't as flexible.
 At least, given the amount of time I was willing to dedicate to it.
 I did eventually figure it out.
 Here's my code with some explanations.
 There are better ways to do it - plotly, geoviews/holoviews, bokeh to name a few.
-I'll do another blog once I've got the working.
+I'll do another blog once I've got them working.

 ## Setup
 If you are coming fresh, there is a bit of work to setup your environment and the files in order to do the maps.